Algoroy27/GRC/README.md

 ![image](https://github.com/Algoroy27/GRC/assets/137920855/d4acaca0-bed0-41d0-8f73-0daf59890b70)

 ### Cybersecurity Team
 - **Cybersecurity Analyst:** Generalist, responds to cyber incidents as they arise.
-Reports to Oscorp’s IT manager.
+Reports to GME’s IT manager.
 - **Network Engineer:** Manages the firewalls.
 Reports to the Network Team Leader.
-- **Cybersecurity Consultant:** Your new role at Oscorp, reporting initially to the IT manager.
+- **Cybersecurity Consultant:** Your new role at GME, reporting initially to the IT manager.

 ### Cybersecurity Controls
 - **Organizational Governance:** No defined cybersecurity roles or strategy.